ChangePool/cardano-improvement-proposals/incentives/response.md

 According to the SEC, functional crypto systems successfully attract users who voluntarily cooperate and coordinate.
 The _Analysis of Cardano's Incentive Mechanism_ report casts doubt on the capability of Cardano users to cooperate and coordinate.
 Therefore, Cardano is not functional.

 Resistance to change is a long-standing and frustrating problem.
-The following stages are designed to reflect commitment and address readiness for change:
+The following stages are designed to reflect commitment and address readiness for change (Connors et al, 2004):

 - **Precontemplation**—There is no intention to change.
 Problem behavior is seen as having more pros than cons.
 - **Contemplation**—Awareness of negatives of problem behavior increases.
 Thinking about changing begins.
 Information is sought about the problem.
 Pros and cons of change are evaluated.
 Reevaluating self and the environment occurs.